mathworks/toolboxdesign/MEX.md

 ## TL;DR
 - C++ code goes into the `cpp` folder.
-- Each MEX functon is in its own folder with a `Mex` suffix
+- Each MEX function is in its own folder with a `Mex` suffix
 - Place the built MEX functions in a `private` folder inside your `toolbox` folder.
-MEX functions should only be called from within your toolbox in order to increase reliablity
+MEX functions should only be called from within your toolbox in order to increase reliability
 - External libraries are placed within a platform specific folder in the `private` folder and added to the system path
-- We recommend using the [`mexhost`](https://www.mathworks.com/help/matlab/ref/mexhost.html) command to increase reliablity
+- We recommend using the [`mexhost`](https://www.mathworks.com/help/matlab/ref/mexhost.html) command to increase reliability
-- Use a [MexTask](https://www.mathworks.com/help/matlab/ref/matlab.buildtool.tasks.mextask-class.html) in your [buildfile.m](https://www.mathworks.com/help/matlab/build-automation.html) for consistent builds
+- Use a [`MexTask`](https://www.mathworks.com/help/matlab/ref/matlab.buildtool.tasks.mextask-class.html) in your [`buildfile.m`](https://www.mathworks.com/help/matlab/build-automation.html) for consistent builds

 ## Overview